DeNA/DeClang/mlir/docs/OpDefinitions.md

     -   Single: `OpAsmParser::OperandType &`
     -   Optional: `Optional<OpAsmParser::OperandType> &`
     -   Variadic: `SmallVectorImpl<OpAsmParser::OperandType> &`
+    -   VariadicOfVariadic:
+        `SmallVectorImpl<SmallVector<OpAsmParser::OperandType>> &`
+*   Ref Directives
+    -   A reference directive is passed to the parser using the same mapping as the input operand.
+For example, a single region would be passed as a `Region &`.
 *   Region Variables
     -   Single: `Region &`
     -   Variadic: `SmallVectorImpl<std::unique_ptr<Region>> &`